ndarci/pomidaq-timelapse/README.md

 There is unfortunately no API documentation for all the functions available in the miniscope module, but the example script should demonstrate enough to get started.

-For an example of a time lapse script, see ```timelapse/timelapse.py```.
+For an example of a time lapse script, see ```timelapse/timelapse.py``` (an active work in progress!).
 Note that you will need to install the [ffmpeg](https://ffmpeg.org/) software to merge the snapshot videos together.

+Please email niko.darcimaher@gmail.com with any questions!